Chase Sapphire Preferred® Card vs. Chase Sapphire Reserve®

 When it comes to earning points, there is also a considerable difference between the Chase Sapphire Preferred and the Chase Sapphire Reserve.

 Additionally, with the Chase Sapphire Preferred, you’ll earn 5x total points on travel purchased through Chase Travel.
-With the Chase Sapphire Reserve, you’ll earn 5x total points on flights purchased through Chase travel and 10x total points on hotels and car rentals purchased through Chase Travel.
+With the Chase Sapphire Reserve, you’ll earn 8x on all travel booked through the Chase Travel portal (after the first $300 is spent on travel purchases annually).

 This puts the Chase Sapphire Reserve card at an advantage, especially for members who spend more on travel.